 Schedules will vary based on the courses needed to meet both the bachelor’s and master’s requirements.
 For more information on the program required course visit the master’s of cell and molecular biology program requirements page.

 Course scheduling accommodations

-Before enrolling in a course to be counted for both undergraduate and graduate credit, you must first be admitted into the accelerated program and receive approval from the graduate program director, department head and dean of the Graduate College by completing a mixed credit form.
-Mixed credit registration must be completed in person at the Registration Center, Carrington 320, prior to the end of the change of schedule period for that course.
+Before enrolling in a course to be counted for both undergraduate and graduate credit you must first be admitted into the accelerated program and receive approval from the graduate program director, department head, and dean of the Graduate College by completing a Mixed Credit Form.
+Mixed credit registration must be completed in person at the Registration Center (located in Carrington 320) prior to the end of the change of schedule period for that course.